jamesrwilliams/flagpole/README.md

 https://www.example.com?group=battery-horse-staple
 ```

+## Advanced Custom Fields (ACF) Support

+ACF field groups can also be set to show or hide based on feature flags.

+In the 'Location' section of a field group, 'Feature flags' will be available as an option.
+This allows you to show a field group depending on whether a feature flag are enabled or not.
+This can be combined with the and/or rules to display a field group depending on the status of multiple feature flags.

 ## Shortcodes

 This plugin adds a number of utility shortcodes to help to debug the use of Flagpole flags.